scales Laws & Regulations See also:

 United States Law

-REMEMBER: Websites providing legal information are intended to supplement, not substitute for, professional advice.
+REMEMBER : Websites providing legal information are intended to supplement, not substitute for, professional advice.
 Please consult an attorney about your legal concerns.

 First Amendment Center audio - News, research, analysis, and resources related to the First Amendment to the U.S. Constitution, which guarantees freedom of speech, press, and religion, and freedom to assemble and petition (Vanderbilt University).
-See also Justice Talking audio, 'a radio show about law and American life' (University of Pennsylvania / NPR).

 U.S. Courts - Official website for the U.S. federal court system, including the U.S. Supreme Court, U.S. Courts of Appeals, U.S. District Courts, and Bankruptcy Courts.
 Includes a court locator, news, FAQs, fees, forms & publications, and more.